-For immigration to Canada, the visa options for unskilled or semi-skilled workers fall under the Provincial Nominee Programs (PNP) as many of the unskilled positions are required depending on each individual province’s labor
+For immigration to Canada, the visa options for unskilled or semi-skilled workers fall under the Provincial Nominee Programs (PNP) as many of the unskilled positions are required depending on each individual province’s labor needs.

 The provincial Nominee Programs allows Canadian Provence’s and territories to nominate individuals who wish to immigrate to Canada and who are interested in working, settling in a particular province and contributing to the economy.
 PNPs help the provinces to efficiently and effectively fill its labor shortages and fast track immigration for foreign workers.

 Unskilled foreign workers can immigrate to Canada through the Semi-Skilled Worker Stream, a sub-category of the Provincial Nominee Program and is aligned to the Express Entry system.